hibernate/hibernate-reactive/README.md

 - Automatic update or validation of an existing database schema require use of JDBC.
+- The annotation `@org.hibernate.annotations.Source` for
+  database-generated `@Version` properties is not yet supported.
 - The annotation `@org.hibernate.annotations.CollectionId` is not yet supported.
 - There's no equivalent of `Session.byNaturalId()` for lookups based